-- Forum Posts: Students are required to complete 1-2 forum posts each week (varies by week).
+• Forum Posts: Students are required to complete 2-3 forum posts each week (varies by week).
 Forum posts are based on the textbook and supplemental readings assigned each week and are designed to align with specific learning objectives in each weekly module.
 All you have to do is post your comment by the due date listed in the course site and/or syllabus.
 Posts should be at least 200 words, but feel free to go way over.
-Even though there are synchronous activities in this course, the Forum is the only other chance to feel like a connected class, but it will not be successful without your participation and support.
+As there are no synchronous activities in this course, the Forum is our only chance to feel like a connected class, but it will not be successful without your participation and support.
 And as the Forum makes up the vast majority of points awarded in this course, it is essential that you not miss any of these assignments.
-Each post is worth 10 points. - Forum Reply Posts: Students are required to reply to at least ONE of their peer's posts each week.
-Replies must be substantial (100 words) and must address the content of the peer's post directly. - Required Reading Assignments: You are also required to complete 5 written assignments based on the "Required Readings" dispersed throughout the semester.
-As the name suggests, these readings and assignments attached to them are required to complete the course. - Quizzes: Students are required to complete a number of quizzes throughout the semester based on the various assigned reading materials.
+Each post is worth 10 points.

+- Forum Reply Posts: Students are required to reply to at least ONE of their peer's posts each week.
+Replies must be substantial (100 words) and must address the content of the peer's post directly. - Quizzes: Students are required to complete a number of quizzes throughout the semester based on the various assigned reading materials.
 Quizzes may include multiple choice, matching, or short essay responses and are designed to assess whether students meet the module learning objectives each week.
 Quizzes are worth 20 points each, 100 points total.